Genivia/ugrep/README.md

                   Match all input.
 Same as specifying an empty pattern to search.

            --max-files=NUM
                   Restrict  the  number of files matched to NUM.
 Note that --sort or -J1 may be  specified  to  produce  replicable  results.
 If --sort is specified, the number of threads spawned is limited to NUM.

            --mmap[=MAX]
                   Use memory maps to search files.
 By default,  memory  maps  are used  under certain conditions to improve performance.
 When MAX is specified, use up to MAX mmap memory per thread.

            -N PATTERN, --neg-regexp=PATTERN
                   Specify a negative PATTERN used during the search of the  input: an  input  line is selected only if it matches any of the speci- fied patterns when PATTERN does not match.
 Same as  -e  (?^PAT- TERN).
 Negative  PATTERN  matches are removed before any other specified patterns are matched.
 Note that longer patterns  take precedence  over shorter patterns.
 This option may be repeated.

            -n, --line-number
                   Each output line is preceded by its relative line number in  the file,  starting at line 1.
 The line number counter is reset for each file processed.

            --no-group-separator
                   Removes the group separator line from  the  output  for  context options -A, -B, and -C.

            -O EXTENSIONS, --file-extension=EXTENSIONS
                   Search  only files whose filename extensions match the specified comma-separated list of EXTENSIONS,  same  as  --include='*.ext' for  each  `ext'  in EXTENSIONS.
 When an `ext' is preceded by a `!' or a `^',  skip  files  whose  filename  extensions  matches `ext',  same  as --exclude='*.ext'.
 This option may be repeated and may be combined with options -g, -M and  -t  to  expand  the recursive search.

            -o, --only-matching
                   Print  only  the  matching  part  of lines.
 When multiple lines match, the line numbers with option -n are displayed  using  `|' as  the  field separator for each additional line matched by the pattern.
 If -u is specified, ungroups multiple matches  on  the same  line.
 This option cannot be combined with options -A, -B, -C, -v, and -y.

            --only-line-number
                   The line number of the matching line in the file is output with- out  displaying the match.
 The line number counter is reset for each file processed.

            -P, --perl-regexp
                   Interpret PATTERN as a Perl regular expression using PCRE2.

            -p, --no-dereference
                   If -R or -r is specified, no symbolic links are  followed,  even when they are specified on the command line.

            --pager[=COMMAND]
                   When  output  is  sent  to  the  terminal,  uses COMMAND to page through the output.
 The default COMMAND is `less -R'.
 Enables --heading and --line-buffered.

            --pretty
                   When  output  is sent to a terminal, enables --color, --heading, -T.

            -Q[DELAY], --query[=DELAY]
                   Query mode: user  interface  to  perform  interactive  searches.
                   This  mode requires an ANSI capable terminal.
 An optional DELAY argument may be specified to reduce  or  increase  the  response time to execute searches after the last key press, in increments of 100ms, where the default is 5 (0.5s  delay).
 No  whitespace may  be  given  between -Q and its argument DELAY.
 Initial pat- terns may be specified with -e PATTERN, i.e. a PATTERN  argument requires option -e.
 Press F1 or CTRL-Z to view the help screen.
                   Press F2 or CTRL-Y to invoke an editor to  edit  the  file  dis- played  on  screen.
-The editor  is  taken  from  the  environment variable  GREP_EDIT  if  defined,  or EDITOR if GREP_EDIT is not defined.
+The  editor  is taken from the environment variable GREP_EDIT if defined, or EDITOR.
+Press Enter to select lines to output.
 Enables --heading.

            -q, --quiet, --silent
                   Quiet mode: suppress all output.  ugrep will only search until a match has been found.

            -R, --dereference-recursive
                   Recursively read all files under  each  directory.
 Follow  all symbolic  links,  unlike  -r.
 When -J1 is specified, files are searched in the same order as specified.
 Note that when no FILE arguments  are  specified  and  input  is  read from a terminal, recursive searches are performed as if -R is specified.

            -r, --recursive
                   Recursively read all files under each directory, following  sym- bolic  links  only if they are on the command line.
 When -J1 is specified, files are searched in the same order as specified.

            -S, --dereference
                   If -r is specified, all symbolic links are  followed,  like  -R.
                   The default is not to follow symbolic links.

            -s, --no-messages
                   Silent  mode: nonexistent and unreadable files are ignored, i.e. their error messages are suppressed.

            --save-config[=FILE]